ASCC Clubs & Programs

 Clubs - Student Run Groups

-Programs - Program Director Run Groups
+Programs - ASCC Program Director Run Groups

 ASCC programs request funds annually through the S&A Fee Committee.
-These Program Director led groups have pre-planned activities and some may require an audition or try-out to participate.
+These ASCC Program Director led groups have pre-planned activities and some may require an audition or try-out to participate.
 If you’re interested, contact the ASCC Program Director to find out how to get involved.

 Clubs and Programs List